Table of Contents

 1) Event Notification

-- This is a simple and direct model.
+This is a simple and direct model.
 A microservice merely broadcasts events to alert other systems of a change in its domain.
 For example, when a new user is created, a user account service could generate a notification event.
+Other services can use this information, or it can be disregarded.
+Notification events often contain little data, resulting in a loosely coupled system with less network traffic dedicated to messaging.

 2) Event Carried State Transfer

-- In this approach, the event’s recipient also obtains the data it needs to do additional actions on the required data.
+In this approach, the event’s recipient also obtains the data it needs to take additional action on the required data.
 For example, the aforementioned user account service may send out an event with a data packet including the new user’s login ID, complete name, hashed password, and other relevant information.
+This architecture may appeal to developers who are experienced with RESTful interfaces.
+However, it might result in a lot of data traffic on the network and data duplication in storage, depending on the system’s complexity.

 3) Event Sourcing

-- It should be able to “replay” a sequence of events in order to reproduce the state of a SQL database at a certain moment in time.
-This approach has a lot of interesting potentials, but it may be difficult to get it working right, especially when events involve external system engagement.
+This model’s purpose is to describe every change of state in a system as an event, with each event being recorded in chronological sequence.
+As a result, the event stream becomes the system’s primary source of truth.
+It should be able to “replay” a sequence of events to reproduce the state of a SQL database at a particular moment in time.
+This approach has a lot of interesting potential, but it may be challenging to get it working right, especially when events involve external system engagement.

-- As you can see above, Event Driven Architecture can be deployed in many patterns.
-Some are simpler to implement and others may be more adaptive to complicated requirements.
+As you can see above, Event Driven Architecture can be deployed in many patterns.
+Some are simpler to implement, and others may be more adaptive to complicated requirements.
+So, which pattern is appropriate for a specific use case depends on various parameters, including the number of microservices involved, how closely they should be connected, etc.

-Steps to Build a Kafka Event Driven Architecture
+Steps to Build a Kafka Event-Driven Architecture

 In the given Kafka Event Driven Architecture example, the producer will send out an event to Kafka along with the timestamp.
 The consumer will receive this event and print the timestamp.
 So, follow the steps below to get get started: